It’s common knowledge that the average attention span of an adult is 8 seconds. Lower than that of a goldfish.

 This year, the World Wide Web turns 30.
 Throughout its existence, it has changed both in terms of design and functionality.

-The first websites were created using only Hypertext Markup Language, most commonly known as HTML.
-But HTML didn’t allow for much customization.
-Thus, the websites were usually very basic, filled with text and with little to no graphic images.
+The first websites were created using only Hypertext Markup Language.
+But this didn’t allow for much customization.
+So websites were usually very basic, filled with text and with little to no graphic images.

 Check out the first HTML website for yourself.